-Stockpile of materials that are blended with reclaimed granular materials and / or RAP, shall be managed by Contractor to comply fully with the requirements of this Technical Specification and inspected by the Administrator.
+Stockpile of materials that are blended with reclaimed granular materials, shall be managed by Contractor to comply fully with the requirements of this Technical Specification and inspected by the Administrator.

 The stockpiles shall be managed to maintain the moisture as per Clause 8.9.6.